-In general, the screws are inserted at points along the midshaft axis of the femur (dashed line).
-The area distal to the Blumensaat’s intercondylar roof line must be avoided in order not to violate the notch.
-In addition, the area of the lateral knee recess should be avoided.
+In general, the screws are inserted at points along the midshaft axis of the femur (dotted line).
+The area distal to the Blumensaat’s intercondylar roof line must be avoided, in order not to violate the notch.
+In addition, the area of the medial knee recess should be avoided.

-If you need to insert a screw in the area distal to the Blumensaat’s intercondylar roof line, make sure to direct the screw anteriorly, in order to avoid the intercondylar notch.
+If you need to insert a screw in the area distal to the Blumensaat’s intercondylar roof line, direct the screw anteriorly, in order to avoid the intercondylar notch.